People with MCS are sometimes harassed at work by supervisors and colleagues.

 His weekends were spent recovering from the toxic attacks.
 His work life became a hell.

 He asked management for help, but it was reluctant.
 They would not ask the staff to lay off their fragrances.
 Eventually he was allowed a private office, but this further incensed his colleagues as that was a status symbol.
 The harassers would make excuses to walk into his office wearing their strong perfume.
+(This has also happened to others: (McCormick, 2001).

 The poor guy was eventually allowed to work from home, but just a couple days a week.